 This Compensation Discussion and Analysis (CD&A) describes our executive compensation philosophy and program in the context of the compensation paid during the last fiscal year to our most highly compensated Executive Officers.
-They comprise our Global Executive Board (GEB) and we refer to them in this Proxy Statement as our Named Executive Officers or NEOs.
-Our Named Executive Officers, who served in their roles for all of 2014 unless otherwise specified, are as follows:
+They comprise our Global Executive Board (GEB) for 2015, and we refer to them in this Proxy Statement as our Named Executive Officers.
+Our Named Executive Officers, who served in their roles for all of 2015, are as follows:

-Name Title Colin Dyer Chief Executive Officer and the interim Chief Executive Officer of our Americas business from January 1, 2014 until January 16, 2014 Christie B. Kelly Chief Financial Officer Alastair Hughes Chief Executive Officer, Asia Pacific Jeff A. Jacobson Chief Executive Officer, LaSalle Investment Management Gregory P. O'Brien Chief Executive Officer, Americas from January 16, 2014 to present Christian Ulbrich Chief Executive Officer, Europe, Middle East and Africa
+Name Title Colin Dyer Chief Executive Officer Christie B. Kelly Chief Financial Officer Alastair Hughes Chief Executive Officer, Asia Pacific Jeff A. Jacobson Chief Executive Officer, LaSalle Investment Management Gregory P. O'Brien Chief Executive Officer, Americas Christian Ulbrich Chief Executive Officer, Europe, Middle East, and Africa

-Our CD&A is organized into four sections:
+Our CD&A is organized into five sections:

 - Executive Summary

-- · What We Pay and Why: Elements of Executive Compensation
+- What We Pay and Why: The Elements of Executive Compensation

+- Compensation Committee Report

 - Executive Compensation Tables

 - Additional Information